arsyakaukabi/bypass-paywall-kompas/README.md

 2. Extract the downloaded ZIP file to a folder on your computer.

-3. Open Chrome and go to `chromeextensions` in the address bar.
+3. Open Chrome and go to `chrome://extensions` in the address bar.

 4. Turn on the Developer mode switch in the top right corner.